Amanda Keller

-Amanda Rose Keller (born 25 February 1962) is an Australian television and radio presenter, comedian, writer, actress, journalist and media personality, best known as the hostess of the popular Australian lifestyle program The Living Room.
-Keller also co-hosts Jonesy & Amanda with Brendan Jones on Gold 101.7 and Dancing with the Stars with Grant Denyer on Network 10.
+Amanda Rose Keller (born 1961 or 1962) is an Australian television and radio presenter, comedian, writer, actress, journalist, and media personality, best known as the hostess of the popular Australian lifestyle program The Living Room.
+Keller also co-hosts Jonesy & Amanda with Brendan Jones on Gold 101.7 since 2003 and Dancing with the Stars with Grant Denyer on Network 10 since 2024.

-Education
+Early life and education

+Amanda Rose Keller was born in 1961 or 1962.

-Keller attended Carlingford High School and Mitchell College of Advanced Education (now Charles Sturt University), where she graduated with a Bachelor of Arts in Communications in 1982.
+She attended Carlingford High School and Mitchell College of Advanced Education (now Charles Sturt University), where she graduated with a Bachelor of Arts in communications in 1982.
 At university, she was a contemporary of Andrew Denton among others, and was a student of Peter Temple.
 She was a broadcaster with on-campus community radio station 2MCE-FM.

 Career

 Keller’s first professional media job was in 1983 as a researcher for the popular children's television show, Simon Townsend's Wonder World!.
 She was later a researcher and producer for Good Morning Australia when Gordon Elliott and Kerri-Anne Kennerley were hosts.
 By 1985, she was a researcher and producer for Ray Martin's Midday show, where she first began to appear regularly on camera.

 In 1987, she left Midday to appear in the pilot for Richard Neville's counter-culture programme Extra Dimensions, which was produced by the same team that made Beyond 2000.
 Extra Dimensions folded after the first season.
-Keller's luck changed when she was signed to Beyond 2000, the internationally popular science programme, where she won numerous media awards including the United Nations Association of Australia's Media Peace Award in 1989, and the Michael Daley Award for Science Journalism.
+Keller's luck changed when she was signed to Beyond 2000, the internationally popular science programme.

 In 1994, she joined Andrew Denton as a regular guest on his show Denton, where she combined her scientific knowledge with her love of popular culture and kitsch—subsequently publishing a book, Amanda's Handy Home Hints.
 When the series finished in 1995, she joined Denton at Sydney radio station Triple M where they co-presented the breakfast show.
 At the same time, she hosted her own contemporary culture show on cable television called The Hub.

 She hosted her own pop culture-centric program Mondo Thingo in 2004.
-In 2006, Keller appeared in Series Five of Dancing with the Stars where she progressed to the fifth round before being eliminated.
+In 2006, Keller appeared in Series Five of Dancing with the Stars, where she progressed to the fifth round before being eliminated.

-In 2008, she starred in the SBS TV series Swift and Shift Couriers as Amanda Doyle, the Regional Manager, and returned to this role for season two in 2011.
+In 2008, she starred in the SBS TV series Swift and Shift Couriers as Amanda Doyle, the regional manager, and returned to this role for season two in 2011.
 Also, in 2011, she had a small role in another sitcom, Housos, also on SBS TV.

 In 2009 for the duration of the show Keller was the Baby Boomers team leader on Network Ten's quiz show Talkin' 'Bout Your Generation.
 The show began airing in 2009 and finished its fourth season in 2012.

 In 2017 she became one of the highest paid women in Australian radio.
 Also in that same year, she made a cameo appearance as a news reporter in episode 7547 of The Bold and the Beautiful alongside Brendan Jones and Ita Buttrose.